idvorkin/idvorkin.github.io/_d/management_interviews.md

 - Your understanding of design tradeoffs, business vs operations vs development considerations
 - How you scale systems and business processes.

+Think of this as like the system design question, except after the fact for a real project you were closely involved in.
+Why did it get built?
+What were its goals?
+How was it structured?
+What parts worked well?
+How did you adapt it to work better?
+What were some of the nitty gritty technical details that made a difference?
+Operating at Facebook This will be a general discussion on building management and Engineering culture.

+For this interview you will be asked to walk through a project you have been working on – your role is to impart an understanding of the project at both high and low levels to the interviewer.
+This will take the form of a discussion and not a presentation, slide decks are not needed and discouraged, but code examples and architectural diagrams are reasonable

 ## PREPARATION GUIDELINES

 - Recall one or two different projects you have been responsible for and map out the various aspects of the